alternet/alternet.ml/tools/src/site/markdown/properties.md

 ### Generating the target class

-The [ml.alternet.properties.Generator](apidocs/ml/alternet/properties/Generator.html) class can be used to generate the target classes from the template property files :
+The [`ml.alternet.properties.Generator`](apidocs/ml/alternet/properties/Generator.html) class can be used to generate the target classes from the template properties files :

 ```java
     File propertiesTemplatesDirectory = new File("file:///path/to/templates-dir/");